SarinsGroup/isc-kea-dhcp/docker/kea/README.md

 Kea has following services

-1. Standard features from previous DHCP for both IP v4 & v6
+1. Standard features
+    - DHCP4
+    - DHCP6
-2. High Availability
+    - High Availability
-3. Dynamic DNS updates
+    - Dynamic DNS updates
-4. Host reservations
+   - Host reservations
-5. REST Api
+1. REST Api

 > Please follow this article that explains how to setup Kea for a [Small Office or Home Use](https://kb.isc.org/docs/kea-configuration-for-small-office-or-home-use)